neurologic/diy_ephys-lab/schedule.md

 The outputs can then convergently and divergently synapse onto an array of actuators with different synaptic weights to generate antagonistic muscle control.
 ::::

+Odor Discrimination using Insect Electroantennogram Responses from an Insect Antennal Array.
+Comparison of EAG profiles across various insect species:
 ::::{admonition} Olfaction
 :::{image} /images/eag-odor-discrimination.png
 :width: 700
 :align: center
 :::

-Odor Discrimination using Insect Electroantennogram Responses from an Insect Antennal Array.
-Comparison of EAG profiles across various insect species
+Odor plume following (if have working mobile robot to send the control signals to):
 :::{image} /images/olfactory-robot.jpeg
 :width: 500
 :align: center
 :::

-Odor plume following (if have working mobile robot to send the control signals to)
 ::::

 <!--
 ## Back-Burner modules